-Power BI Cost and Licensing guide for Desktop, Pro, and Premium
+Power BI Cost & Licensing Guide for Desktop, Pro, and Premium.

 With Microsoft Power BI, organizations can benefit from a powerful business intelligence (BI) tool with distribution capabilities, streamlined publication, and integration with other MS products and services.
 In this post, we will see the detailed guide of Power BI cost